ITU-BDSA2024-GROUP10/Chirp/docs/report.md

 ## Architecture of deployed application

-The _Chirp!_ application is deployed to the Microsoft Azure App Service as a complete component consisting of Chirp.Web for the GUI, with Chirp.Infrastructure handling the domain model and repositories.
-The User connects to Chirp.Web through Azure.
-On read and write requests, the Azure Web App will make calls to the deployed SQLite server.
-If users attempt to login or register with OAuth via Github, Chirp.Web will make calls to GitHub Authentication.
+The _Chirp!_ application is deployed to Microsoft Azure App Service as a complete component, consisting of Chirp.Web for the GUI, Chirp.core for exposing the business services, and Chirp.Infrastructure for managing the domain model and repositories.
+Users connect to Chirp.Web through Azure.
+For read and write requests, the Azure Web App communicates with the deployed SQLite server.
+If users attempt to login or register using OAuth via GitHub, Chirp.Web sends authentication requests to GitHub.

 ![Illustration of the _Chirp!_ deployment architecture of the application.](images/DeploymentDiagram.png)

 ## User activities

-In order to increase the readability of the UserActivities diagram, the full diagram has been decomposed to show activities depending on whether the User is signed in or not.
+To enhance the readability of the UserActivities diagram, the complete diagram has been divided to display activities based on whether the user is signed in or not.
+Common for the whole application is.

+- On every page you can go to home(the public timline)

+- On every page where you can read cheeps.
+2 videos are playing on both sides.

+- On every page where you can read cheeps, you can switch between pages, with the exception of about me

-The full diagram can be seen under _docs/images/UserActivitiesDiagram.png_
+The full diagram can be seen under _docs/images/UserActivitiesDiagram.pngT_

 \pagebreak